Icelandic Saga Aboard the M/S Panorama (Akureyri to Reykjavik)

 Day by Day Itinerary

-DAY 1 - Arrival KEF Airport / Domestic Flight to Akureyri
+DAY 1 - Keflavik International Airport/ Domestic Flight to Akureyri

 DAY 4 – Ísafjörður

 After breakfast onboard, disembark in Ísafjörður, the largest town on the Westfjords peninsula and one of the first areas of the country to be settled by Vikings.
 We will drive to the old Viking village of Thingeyri to learn about the Viking ways and how they lived off the land.
-We will walk through a recreated Viking settlement, take a short hike to the ruins of the Thing, or “parliament,” and visit the interactive Viking museum.
+We will walk through a recreated Viking settlement, take a short hike to the ruins of Thing, or “parliament,” and visit the interactive Viking museum.
 Here, we will be able to dress in Viking clothing, take photographs, drink Icelandic Viking beer, bake our own Viking bread, and explore the museum.
 After our Viking experience, we return to Ísafjörður to visit the Heritage Museum, located inside one of the oldest houses in the town.
-Return to the ship for embarkation for a late afternoon sailing to Bíldudalur, with a stop at the Arnarfjörður Fjord to view the Dynjandi Waterfall, sometimes referred to as the jewel of the Westfjords.
+Return to the ship for embarkation in the late afternoon.
+Stop at the Arnarfjörður Fjord to view the Dynjandi Waterfall, sometimes referred to as the jewel of the Westfjords.
+Arrive in Patreksfjörður late in the evening.

-Disembark in the quaint village of Bíldudalur and head to the pristine Látrabjarg Cliff, one of the most visited attractions in the Westfjords.
+Disembark in the quaint village of Patreksfjörður and head to the pristine Látrabjarg Cliff, one of the most visited attractions in the Westfjords.
 Over 8 miles in length and peaking at over 1,000 feet high, Látrabjarg Cliff is home to an untold number of seabirds.
-Some of the species include razorbills, white-tailed eagles, red-throated loons, arctic terns, redshanks, snipes, and Iceland’s iconic puffins.
+Some of the species include razorbills, white-tailed eagles, red-throated loons, arctic terns, redshanks, snipes, and Iceland's iconic puffins.
 Safe from natural predators, the birds residing on the cliff are fearless, which provides ample photo opportunities.
-As we descend from the cliff, we will take a quick photo stop with Iceland’s oldest steel ship, Garðar BA.
+As we descend from the cliff, we will take a quick photo stop with Iceland's oldest steel ship, Garðar BA.
 Built in Norway in 1912, it was originally used as a whaling ship and then later for herring.
 It was deemed ruined and inoperable in 1981 and was stranded on land in Skapadalur valley.
 Continue to the Rauðisandur Beach, or “Red Sand” Beach.
 Unlike most other beaches in Iceland, which have black sand from the volcanic rock, the sand on this beach is unique in its golden pink hue.
 Ride on a tractor carriage with our expert guide and local farmer along the sandy beach to a seal colony, where we can see the seals up close.
-Return to Bíldudalur in the afternoon for embarkation and an overnight sailing to Akranes.
+Return to Patreksfjörður for embarkation and a late afternoon sailing to Grundarfjörður.

 DAY 7 – Reykjavik

 Today, we will explore three of the country's most famous landmarks – Þingvellir National Park, Gullfoss Waterfall, and Geysir Hot Spring Area– together known as the Golden Circle.
 We make our way across the Mosfellsheidi Heath to Þingvellir National Park, a UNESCO World Heritage Site that ranks at the top of Iceland's attractions.
 The area is surrounded by mountains and encompasses a vast lava plane of green moss and wild flowers.
-Walk through the geological fault known as Almannagja, part of the Mid- Atlantic Ridge, which separates the Eurasian and North American tectonic plates.
+Walk through the geological fault known as Almannagja, part of the Mid-Atlantic Ridge, which separates the Eurasian and North American tectonic plates.
 Not only is Þingvellir of tremendous geological interest, it is also held sacred by Icelanders as the site where the legislative parliament, the Althing, was founded in the year 930 AD.
 Symbolically, it is considered the place where the settlers of Iceland became a unified nation and where some of the nation's most important historical events unfolded.
 After Þingvellir, the tour continues over fertile farmlands to the Gullfoss Waterfall, or the “Golden Waterfall,” the most famous and beautiful in the country.
 The last of the “big three” is Geysir Hot Spring Area, from where the word “geyser” originates.
 The most active geyser in the area, Strokkur, erupts in a towering fountain every few minutes.
-On our return to Reykjavik, we will stop at the Hellisheiði Geothermal Power Plant.
-The exhibition provides an opportunity to learn about the harnessing and usage of clean, green geothermal energy in Iceland.
-Return to Reykjavik for an overnight in port.
+As we return through the Grimsnes region, we will pass Hveragerdi village, where geothermal water has been used to build up an extensive greenhouse industry.
+Our last stop is at Hellisheiði Geothermal Power Plant, which combines a high-tech exhibition, experienced guides, and a look into the extraordinary aspect of daily life in Iceland.
+The use of green geothermal energy in Iceland has long since surpassed that of any nation in the world, with more than 90% of all households in Iceland being heated by geothermal energy.
+Return to the pier for embarkation and an overnight in Reykjavik.

 Category A Cabin